GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{G}{eneric} object tracking refers to the task of sequentially locating a moving object in a given video, without accessing to the prior knowledge (e.g., the object class) about the object as well as its surrounding environment\cite{otb2015,alov3002014}.
-The task is highly challenging not only because of the class-agnostic nature in its definition, but also due to the unpredictable appearance changes and background distractions occurred during the tracking process, such as occlusion, object deformation and cluttered background.
-In real life, generic object tracking has a wide range of applications, such as video editing, intelligent surveillance, autonomous vehicle and human-computer interaction\cite{otb2013,otb2015,alov3002014}.
+\IEEEPARstart{G}{eneric} object tracking refers to the task of sequentially locating a moving object in a video, without accessing to the prior knowledge about the object (e.g., the object class) as well as its surrounding environment~\cite{otb2015,vot2013,alov3002014}.
+The task is highly challenging not only because of the class-agnostic nature in its definition, but also due to the unpredictable appearance changes during tracking, such as occlusion, object deformation, and background distraction.
+In real life, generic object tracking has a wide range of applications in diverse fields~\cite{survey_siamese2018} such as in surveillance~\cite{mot_vot2017}, augmented reality~\cite{augmented_reality2015}, biology~\cite{biology2018} and robotics~\cite{robotics2016}.
 Moreover, generic object tracking requires very few supervision during the tracking process.
-By exploring this, recent advances\cite{wang2017selfsup,wang2015unsupervised} have further shown its potential in actively mining the training samples in unlabeled videos, paving the way for more automatic learning system.
+By exploring this, recent advances~\cite{wang2015understanding,wang2017selfsup} have further shown its potential in actively mining the training samples in unlabeled videos, paving the way for the more automatic learning system.

-Over the past few decades, generic object tracking follows a standard setting that the only available supervision is the annotated object location at the first frame, and no extra labeled videos are employed during the training process\cite{otb2013,vot2013,wang2015understanding,tld_tpami2012}.
-Traditional trackers are based on this setting and in the past several years a wide range of such algorithms have been proposed\cite{struck2016,csk2012,muster2015,tld_tpami2012,rsst_tpami2018}.
-For these methods, the tracking models are typically learned from scratch at the first frame, then target localization and model updating are iteratively conducted online to track the object.
-At the same time, to provide a unified platform for a comprehensive evaluation and comparison of trackers, a number of datasets have emerged and served as benchmarks for generic object tracking\cite{otb2015,vot2017,nuspro2016,alov3002014,datasetvotspeed2017,datasetuav2016}.
-Following traditional setting, these datasets only contain testing videos and there is no split of training data.